Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 A meaningful location is a wonderful thing—when it works.
 Your photographer is the expert on light and location, and they should let you know if your chosen location will make for beautiful photos.

-Keep an open mind when suggesting a location.
-If the lighting is poor, the background is overly cluttered, or some other deal-breaker exists, trust your photographer’s judgment when he/she advises you to choose a different spot.
+Stay flexible when suggesting a location.
+If the lighting is poor, the background is overly cluttered, or some other deal-breaker exists, trust your photographer’s judgment when they advise you to choose a different spot.
 You’ll be glad you did.

-Did you miss any of the other installments in the How to Hire a Family Photographer series?
+Did you check all the other parts of How to Hire a Family Photographer?
 Get caught up!

 How to hire a photographer